What Should I Do If My Bank Freezes My PPP Loan Account?

 The PPP and PPP loan recipients are already the subjects of intensive scrutiny, despite the fact that the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act was created just months ago.
 The terms of the PPP made it very easy for companies to receive federal loans that were entirely forgivable provided that certain basic conditions were satisfied; and, given that the program was created in a time when much of the country’s economy was shuttered due to the novel coronavirus (COVID-19) pandemic, it proved to be exceedingly popular.

 It also proved to be a prime target for fraud.

-Of the initial $349 billion allocation to the PPP (which was effectively exhausted in a matter of minutes after the program was launched), it is expected that a tens, if not hundreds, of millions of dollars were either (i) issued to individuals or businesses that submitted fraudulent loan applications, or (ii) used for purposes not permitted under the forgiveness conditions of the PPP.
+Of the initial $349 billion allocation to the PPP (which was essentially exhausted in a matter of minutes after the program was launched), it is expected that tens, if not hundreds, of millions of dollars were either (i) issued to individuals or businesses that submitted fraudulent loan applications, or (ii) used for purposes not permitted under the forgiveness conditions of the PPP.
 This has led to criticism in the media, and it has all but forced the federal government to take a closer look at the companies that are currently utilizing PPP funds.

 What Constitutes PPP Loan Fraud?

 Given that the SBA and the DOJ are continuously working to uncover and prosecute instances of PPP loan fraud, this begs the question: What constitutes PPP loan fraud?

 We previously published an article that discussed seven potential forms of PPP loan fraud in depth.
 These included: